Foot Locker Interview Questions

 9. Where do you see yourself in five years?

-• If you want to stay at Foot Locker state you would like to be a store manager.
+• If you want to stay at Foot Locker state, you want to be a store manager.

 10. Why should I hire you?